wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-manage-devices/includes/manage-classroom-devices.md

 1. Select **Launch Express Configuration** in the dashboard.

    > [!NOTE]
-   > You won’t see configuration options for iOS device management until you set up your tenant to manage iOS devices.
+   > You won't see configuration options for iOS device management until you set up your tenant to manage iOS devices.
 To enable iOS management, review the instructions in the *Set up iOS device management* link in the *Learn more* section.

    :::image type="content" source="../media/2-select-get-started.png" alt-text="Select get started.":::